kingsloi/philips-brothers-docs/README.md

 The purpose of this user guide is to provide instructional information on how to complete the most common tasks on the new Philips Brother website.

-## Contact

-Please do not hesitate to contact Kingsley at kingsley.raspe@googlemail.com if you have any other questions.

 ## Issues/Bugs

 Please report all bugs to [https://bitbucket.org/kingsloi/philipsbrothers/issues](https://bitbucket.org/kingsloi/philipsbrothers/issues) and provide as much detail as possible.